MdSamsuzzohaShayon/youthspike-event-management/README.md

  - ✅✅ Add location, date, and logo properly
  - ✅✅ Update event properly
  - Every Event need to have a logo and should be able to change that
+ - Whatever division we are on that will be always on the top and that division will be selected for the rest of the event
+ - Updaing round creating some issues (Log in as admin)

  - **Match**
  - Show available players id properly / logically